-- to be held to the terms of any kind of “non-compete” agreement
+- to be held to the terms of any kind of “non-compete” agreement, or

-There is literally only one legitimate scenario in which a salon owner would utilize the independent contractor: an on-call employee.
+There is literally only one legitimate scenario in which a salon owner would utilize the independent contractor: a freelance specialist.

-An “independent contractor” is the on-call massage therapist that only comes in to do a few clients when your full-time therapist is overbooked and can’t take walk-ins.
-This on-call therapist comes in, does the work and leaves.
+An “independent contractor” is the massage therapist who agrees to do chair massages in your hair salon for a bridal party.
+This therapist comes in, does the work in accordance with the event’s work agreement, takes her payment, and leaves.
 She does not sit in the salon and wait for clients.
 She does not fold your towels, answer your phones, or scrub your toilets.
-She does massage.
+She does massages for the bridal party.
 That’s it.
 You do not dictate to her how you want the services performed.
-She works wherever she’s called to work at her discretion.
-She is not and will never be exclusive to you unless you put her on your payroll and make her a legitimate staff member (which means she fills out a W2 and you assume responsibility for half of her employment tax).
-You pay her before she leaves the salon and at the end of the year (if you’ve paid her more than $500 in that year) you provide her with a 1099 she can file her taxes.
+She is not and will never be exclusive to you unless you put her on your payroll and make her a legitimate employee (which means she fills out a W-2 and you assume responsibility for half of her employment tax).

 If you are going to completely disregard my advice, at least treat the contractors properly.

-Too often I get messages from owners asking how they can “work around” the IC status through clever contract manipulation.
+Too often I get emails from salon owners asking how they can “work around” the IC status through clever contract manipulation.
 To those people, I have two questions:

-1.)
-What the hell makes you think I’m going to help you take advantage of your staff when I’m clearly an advocate against that shenaniganry?
+- What makes you think I’m going to help you take advantage of your staff when I’m clearly an advocate against that shenaniganry?